 There’s a lot that vacation homes offer: a change of scenery, a chance to get away — even extra income in the case of rental properties.
 They also require a different type of home insurance coverage.

-Whether you have a vacation home or a rental property, live on the beach or in the mountains, this guide will walk you through how to get your second home insured so that you can enjoy that incredible view without a worry.
+Whether you have a vacation home or a rental property, live on the beach or in the mountains, this guide will walk you through how to get insurance for your second home so that you can enjoy that incredible view without worry.

 Typically, you can’t insure two homes — such as your primary residence and your second home — under one insurance policy, given they’re prone to different risk factors.
 To protect the structure of your second home and the valuables inside, you’ll likely need to buy a separate home insurance policy.